 Institute of Egyptian Art & Archaeology at the University of Memphis.

-seminars on ancient Egyptian art.
+and seminars on ancient Egyptian art.

 - Dr. Patricia Podzorski is Curator of the Egyptian Collection and teaches courses on Egyptian art as well